NyoniNK/groupbox/README.md

 - 🗨️ **Chat:** Channels and direct messaging for seamless team communication
 - ✅ **Tasks:** Assign, track, and prioritize to-dos with deadlines
 - 📁 **File Sharing:** Attach and manage documents within each project
 - 📌 **Project Boards:** Keep everything organized in customizable spaces
-- 🔐 **Role-Based Access:** Fine-grained permissions for secure collaboration
-- 🌐 **Web-First:** Optimized for all modern devices, no installs required

 ---